Christian Arroyo Player Props: Red Sox vs. Guardians

-The Boston Red Sox, including Christian Arroyo (.462 batting average in his past 10 games), battle starting pitcher Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.
+On Wednesday, Christian Arroyo (hitting .462 in his past 10 games) and the Boston Red Sox play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Rays.
+In his previous game he had a one-hit showing (1-for-2) against the Rays.

 Christian Arroyo Game Info & Props vs. the Guardians